ahstat/ahstat.github.io/_posts/2018-03-11-RNN-Keras-time-series.md

 published: true
 ---
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

+*This tutorial has been written for answering a [stackoverflow post](https://stackoverflow.com/questions/41947039/keras-rnn-with-lstm-cells-for-predicting-multiple-output-time-series-based-on-mu/48521460#48521460), and has been used later [in a real-world context](https://stackoverflow.com/questions/48929272/non-linear-multivariate-time-series-response-prediction-using-rnn/49666510#49666510).*

 This tutorial provides a complete introduction of time series prediction with RNN.

 In part A, we predict *short* time series using stateless LSTM.
 Computations give good results for this kind of series.